Get started with GVP reporting

 Access the application[edit source]

-Once your Genesys Engage cloud environment is up and running and you've checked that you meet the necessary requirements, log in to your Genesys Portal to access IVR Administration.
+Once your Genesys Multicloud CX environment is up and running and you've checked that you meet the necessary requirements, log in to your Genesys Portal to access IVR Administration.
 Click the IVR Administration icon and enter your username and password.

 How to choose a GVP report